MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/3-query-data.md

 - **count**.
 Returns the count of rows in the table.
 - **take**.
 Returns up to the specified number of rows of data.
 - **project**.
 Selects a subset of columns.
-- **sort**, Sort the rows of the input table into order by one or more columns.
+- **sort**.
+Sort the rows of the input table into order by one or more columns.
 - **top**.
 Returns the first N records sorted by the specified columns.
-- **extend** Computes derived columns.
+- **extend**.
+Computes derived columns.
 - **summarize**.
 Aggregates groups of rows.
 - **render**.
 Renders results as a graphical output.

 To combine the records from two sources (tables), you can use the **join** operator.
 The **union** command combines two or more tables into one.

-If you want to try some of the examples you can use [this demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade),.
+If you want to try some examples, you can use [this demo environment](https://ms.portal.azure.com/#blade/Microsoft_Azure_Monitoring_Logs/DemoLogsBlade).